ravi-2422/Connecting-Minds/Readme.md

-# Connecting mind is development phase
+# Connecting mind is on development phase